mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 *[Tape skip.]*

-... was too sharp.
-And the conversation between Hui Neng and his teacher, the Fifth Patriarch, was going pretty well, expressing his wisdom, and so he didn’t want to continue to have a conversation between the two in front of the assembly.
+...
+[He] was too sharp, and the conversation between Hui Neng and his teacher, the Fifth Patriarch, was going pretty well, expressing his wisdom, and so he didn’t want to continue to have a conversation between the two in front of the assembly.
 That’s why he tried to keep [him] away.

 Anyway, here is the conversation between Hui Neng and the Fifth Patriarch.
 I think you can see this conversation in the chapter “Buddha Nature” also.

-And here it says, “From where do you come?”
+And [then the Fifth Patriarch asked], “From where do you come?”
 And Hui Neng said he comes from Ling Nan in China.
-And also the teacher says, “If you come from Ling Nan, I think the people in Ling Nan don’t have buddha-nature.
+And the teacher [said], “If you come from Ling Nan, I think the people in Ling Nan don’t have buddha-nature.
 How can you become buddha-nature?”
 Because, I don’t know exactly, but people in Ling Nan were pretty poor, and commoners, not educated so much.
-So I think in this story Hui Neng was not an educated person; so he couldn’t read sutras, he couldn’t write [...]
-But on the other hand, in the Fifth Patriarch’s monastery, I think Shen Hsiu, who was the *shuso*, the head monk of the monastery, was a very educated and sharp person.
+So I think in this story Hui Neng was not an educated person; so he couldn’t read sutras, he couldn’t write, [...] but on the other hand, in the Fifth Patriarch’s monastery, I think Shen Hsiu, who was the *shuso*, the head monk of the monastery, was a very educated and sharp person.
 So Shen Hsiu [who was] *shuso* and head monk, and Hui Neng, are very contrasting persons.
-Anyway, that’s why he [said], “If you come from Ling Nan, they are barbarians, they don’t have buddha-nature.
+Anyway, that’s why he [asked], “If you come from Ling Nan, they are barbarians, they don’t have buddha-nature.
 How can you become buddha-nature?”

 But Dogen Zenji comments on this [...] conversation in the chapter “Buddha Nature.”
 You should read this carefully; that’s an interesting commentary there.
 The point he really [makes] on this is [that] “the people in Ling Nan don’t have buddha-nature” means no-buddha-nature.
 It is not something wrong which the Fifth Patriarch mentions, [rather] it is nothing but expression of what real buddha-nature is.
 So that real nature of the truth, buddha-nature, is expressed as no-buddha-nature.
 Because it is nothing but function and activities.